Sai Kung District Council

 The Sai Kung District Council (西貢區議會) is the district council for the Sai Kung District in Hong Kong.
 It is one of 18 such councils.
-The Sai Kung District Council currently consists of 31 members, of which the district is divided into 29 constituencies, electing a total of 29 with two ex-officio members who are the Hang Hau and Sai Kung rural committee chairmen.
-The latest election was held on 24 November 2019.
+The Sai Kung District Council currently consists of 32 members, of which the district is divided into three constituencies, electing a total of 6 members, 12 district committee members, 12 appointed members, and two ex-officio members who are the Hang Hau and Sai Kung rural committee chairmen.
+The latest election was held on 10 December 2023.